mheap/nexmo-developer/_use_cases/en/two-way-sms-for-customer-engagement.md

 Number updated
 ```

 > **Note**: ensure your server is running and publicly available before associating the webhook endpoint with your virtual number.
-Nexmo must receive a 200 OK response from your webhook endpoint for successful configuration.
+Vonage must receive a 200 OK response from your webhook endpoint for successful configuration.
 If you're developing locally use a tool such as [ngrok](https://ngrok.com/) to expose your local web server to the Internet.

 Now that you have configured your virtual number, you can send SMS delivery notifications.